juppe/odoo_toggl_connector/README.md

-# Toggl connector for Odoo
+# Toggl connector for Odoo version 11.0

 This is software does two things:
 1. It allows you to import time entries from [Toggl](https://www.toggl.com/app/timer) as timesheet activities into [Odoo](https://www.odoo.com)